-More often than not, military personnel are deeply unsure and apprehensive about returning to civilian life.
+More often than not, military personnel is deeply unsure and apprehensive about returning to civilian life.
 The culture shock comes in many forms, but it’s often even the simple things that civilians take for granted that can become major hurdles for a veteran.
-Even things like speaking in first person and mentioning accomplishments are a foreign concept, and are met with initial resistance.
-“You take someone who isn’t comfortable speaking in first person, isn’t comfortable talking about themselves and their accomplishments, and put them in a highly competitive environment, and you say now go sell yourself and they don’t know how to do that.
+Even things like speaking in the first person and mentioning accomplishments are a foreign concept and are met with initial resistance.
+“You take someone who isn’t comfortable speaking in first person, isn’t comfortable talking about themselves and their accomplishments, and put them in a highly competitive environment, and you say now go sell yourself, and they don’t know how to do that.
 It sounds like arrogance and bragging.
 What I try to get them to understand is no, it’s just to help you compete effectively,” says Citroën.

 Because of this challenge, veterans tend to struggle with turning their experience into a compelling narrative that they can leverage to find employment.
-Citroën says that ”it’s about helping them look at what you loved about that work and what made you good at it, and putting together a narrative that says I was a logistician in the army and now I want to teach value chain in an educational setting.
+Citroën says that ”it’s about helping them look at what you loved about that work and what made you good at it and putting together a narrative that says I was a logistician in the army and now I want to teach value chain in an educational setting.
 It doesn’t mean that what you’ve done before is what you have to do going forward.”

-But the challenge isn’t just on the jobseeker side, but also on the potential employer’s end.
+But the challenge isn’t just on the jobseeker side but also on the potential employer’s end.
 According to Citroën, “If you’re a recruiter who gets an average of 250 resumes for every open position, it becomes a bandwidth issue.
 If you come across someone whose resume doesn’t make sense, they communicate differently, and they’re sitting differently in front of you, it can be very confusing.”

-After helping thousands of military veterans and military spouses successfully transition back into civilian life and find meaningful careers, Citroën believes the key to success is replicating the sense of community, mission and shared purpose that military members found during their service.
+After helping thousands of military veterans and military spouses successfully transition back into civilian life and find meaningful careers, Citroën believes the key to success is replicating the sense of community, mission, and shared purpose that military members found during their service.
 “That means getting involved in your local community, getting involved in groups on social media, getting connected to things you’re passionate about, tapping into mentors on sites like Veterati.com.
-Those are the best ways to ensure that you’re not going to feel alone and you’ll get resources that you may have never thought about.
-And of course my books are also helpful.”
+Those are the best ways to ensure that you’re not going to feel alone, and you’ll get resources that you may have never thought about.
+And of course, my books are also helpful.”

-There are many different ways that veterans can reach out and find community, including their local veteran centers and VFW (Veterans of Foreign War) centers, social media groups on Reddit, Twitter, Facebook, and even sites like Veterati.com, which offers free mentoring for any military veteran or spouse, and lets them connect with professionals.
-“I’m a professional and I can go on and donate a certain amount of hours.
+There are many different ways that veterans can reach out and find community, including their local veteran centers and VFW (Veterans of Foreign War) centers, social media groups on Reddit, Twitter, Facebook, and even sites like Veterati.com, which offers free mentoring for any military veteran or spouse and lets them connect with professionals.
+“I’m a professional, and I can go on and donate a certain amount of hours.
 Then, a veteran can book me for one of those sessions.
-I offer free coaching and I can introduce them to people in my network.
+I offer free coaching, and I can introduce them to people in my network.
 Those are safe ways to ask for help,” says Citroën.

 Flaishans agrees with the need for connection to ensure a successful transition.
 “Talk to somebody.
 There are tons of veterans who have already gone through what you are going through.
 Even if you don’t know the person – if you find out that someone is a veteran – the majority of veterans have got a ready ear, and they’re willing to listen.
 They offer a lot of great advice, and they have a lot of great resources.”